 Speaking of food, if you’d like to try out some more typical Cretan food, head to the market hall.
 Here you’ll find olives, meat and typical Cretan pastries like kalitsounia, a salty or sweet cheese pie.
 Be sure to stop at Cretan Nature, where they sell delicious mountain tea.

-Visit the Greek Orthodox Cathedral
+5. Visit the Greek Orthodox Cathedral

 It may have been karma or not, but the factory went out of business.
 When it did, the owner decided to give the building back to the city of Chania and a new church was built, holding the Mary statue from the original church.
 The Cathedral is also known as the Panagia Trimartiri because it has three aisles, one dedicated to the Virgin Mary, one to Saint Nicholas and one to the Three Cappadocian Fathers.

-Visit the are of Tabakaria
+6. Visit the Area of Tabakaria

 Another interesting thing to do in Chania Crete is to visit the area of Tabakaria which is a short 15-minute walk from the Venetian harbour.
 There you will see the old leather processing houses called tanneries that were in operation until the early 19th century.
 Some are well preserved and some are really old.
 The tanneries started to appear in the area during the period of the Egyptians in Crete in around 1830.

-Walk along the Venetian harbour
+7. Walk Along the Venetian Harbour

 The Venetian harbour was built by the Venetians between 1320 and 1356.
 It doesn’t serve as a port for the large ships anymore now, you will find only fishing boats, yachts and sailing boats.
 There are many restaurants and cafes around the harbour where you can sit and enjoy the breathtaking sunset.